SQream/sqream_docs/getting_started/hardware_guide.rst

 GPU Compute and RAM
 -------------------------
 The NVIDIA Tesla range of high-throughput GPU accelerators provides the best performance for enterprise environments.
 Most cards have ECC memory, which is crucial for delivering correct results every time.
-SQream recommends the NVIDIA Tesla V100 32GB or NVIDIA Tesla A100 40GB GPU for best performance and highest concurrent user support.
+SQream recommends the  NVIDIA Tesla A100 40GB or H100 GPU for best performance and highest concurrent user support.

 GPU RAM, sometimes called GRAM or VRAM, is used for processing queries.
-It is possible to select GPUs with less RAM, like the NVIDIA Tesla V100 16GB or P100 16GB, or T4 16GB.
+It is possible to select GPUs with less RAM.
 However, the smaller GPU RAM results in reduced concurrency, as the GPU RAM is used extensively in operations like JOINs, ORDER BY, GROUP BY, and all SQL transforms.

 RAM
 --------